2025 British Columbia Budget

 Highlights

-- B.C.’s taxpayer-supported debt is poised to surge over the next 3 years, thanks to ongoing deficits and additional capital spending.
-The province still has room to absorb the higher borrowing due to a favorable starting point, but the runway is narrowing.
-B.C.’s debt-to GDP ratio is expected to climb rapidly from 17.6% to 27.5% in FY 2026/27, the highest on record in the province.
+- B.C.’s taxpayer-supported debt is poised to ramp up over the next 3 years, due to ongoing deficits and additional capital spending.
+B.C.’s debt-to GDP ratio is expected to climb from 22.9% to 26.7% in FY 2025/26, before reaching nearly 35% in the outer-years of the forecast.

 B.C.
 Economic Assumptions.